TIMELINE - The rise of Narendra Modi

 British High Commissioner James Bevan sits down with Modi to discuss business and investment in a landmark meeting that ends the UK's 10-year diplomatic boycott imposed on him for failing to stop the Gujarat riots.

-Modi seeks to win a fourth term as chief minister of Gujarat as voting begins in a staggered election.
+Modi seeks to win a fourth term as chief minister of Gujarat.
+Results from the two-stage vote will be published on December 20.
 For the first time during campaigning in India, Modi uses 3-D projections of himself to appear "live" on stage at simultaneous events.
 Opinion polls indicate Modi will cruise to another victory.
-Results from the two-stage vote will be published on December 20.

 (Compiled by Atish Patel; Editing by Tony Tharakan)